 His research methodology is located at the intersection of literary studies and theology, with a primary emphasis on metaphor studies, intertextuality, and interlingual networks of ‘critical' reception, as well as content-related themes such as mystical anthropology and pneumatology.
 While he mainly conducts research into mystics from the Low Countries, he also has a particular interest in other medieval mystical and devotional authors (e.g. John of Fécamp, Hildegard of Bingen, Elizabeth of Schönau, Hugh and Richard of Saint-Victor, Jacopone da Todi, Johannes Tauler, Walter Hilton and Julian of Norwich), as well as in the 'mystical culture' of the Devotio Moderna (especially Thomas a Kempis and Erasmus).

-With Louise Nelstrop (Oxford University/York St. John) and Simon Podmore (Liverpool Hope University) he coordinates the Mystical Theology Network, an extensive international network of researchers engaged with mystical literature from a wide variety of perspectives.
+With Louise Nelstrop (Oxford University/Margaret Beaufort Institute of Theology, Cambridge) and Simon Podmore (Liverpool Hope University) he coordinates the Mystical Theology Network, an extensive international network of researchers engaged with mystical literature from a wide variety of perspectives.
 Don't hesitate to contact him with any questions about the network or its annual conferences.

 Starting in the summer of 2020 he is also organizing the annual Jesuit Heritage Summer School.
 The theme of the inaugural edition (7-11 September 2020) is Art and Architecture.